Monday through Friday @ 5:30 and 10 p.m.

 Butch has been feature in national commercials, including a Super Bowl commercial for Pepsi where he played a sportscaster.
 The commercial features NASCAR racer Jeff Gordon, Butch says ‘Stick a fork in Gordon – he’s done.’

-In addition to Butch's film and TV work, he and his brother have recorded four CDs.
+In addition to Butch's voice-over, film and TV work, he and his brother have recorded four CDs.
 The singer songwriters have been featured guests on The Nashville Network and Hee Haw.
-Their music is available on i-tunes and CD baby.
+Their music is available on I-tunes and CD baby.
 Butch and his brother have an entertainment company based in Los Angeles.
 Their movie "Killer Tumbleweeds" is currently available at ww.killertumbleweeds.com.
 They currently have two movies in production.